brudoku/KeystoneJSAngularJSBlog/README.md

 Usage:
 	Copy contents into a new KeystoneJS installation folder and overwrite all files.
 This is currently designed to support one category per post, not multiple categories.

-Todo:
-	Caching of server calls
-	Responsiveness of post images
-	Refactoring of AngularJS services